rkwitt/rkwitt.github.io/index.md

 ## News

+- **June 2024**: *uniGradICON: A Foundation Model for Medical Image Registration* will be presented at [MICCAI '24](https://conferences.miccai.org/2024/en/) - Congrats Lin and Hastings!

 - **June 2024**: *Neural Persistence Dynamics* just dropped; check out the preprint on [arXiv](https://arxiv.org/abs/2405.15732); joint work with F. Graf, M. Uray, S. Huber and myself (code to be released soon - stay tuned!)